biopragmatics/bioregistry-docker/README.md

 # bioregistry-docker

 This repository uses Docker to containerize the Bioregistry web application.
+A public instance maintained by the [INDRA Lab](https://indralab.github.io) is served at https://bioregistry.io.

 ## 🌐 Running Locally